-Spring Quarter priority sign ups are due by Saturday, March 14 at 11:59PM.
+Fall Quarter priority sign ups are due by Saturday, June 20, 2020 at 11:59pm.
 After that, we slot people in on a first-come, first-serve basis, so sign up now to be put into the lottery system before your favorite campaigns fill up!

 Want more information?

 Okay, but what does all that “more information” even mean?

 We’re so glad you asked!
 Here’s the key: